My remarks are intended only to illustrate points in relation to the 2T concept.

 The Modern Zure Office Chair

 “Boldly going where no chair has gone before.
 The Zure takes you to a new comfort destination.
 Our unique range of this distinctive, uber stylish posture perfect seating solution has it all.
 There is fine mesh, fully upholstered, partly upholstered and stunning flexible elastomer options.
 The seat and backrest are carefully contoured to provide maximum comfort.
 The high-quality outer skeleton wraps the user in touch point technology.
 Padded armrests on the fabric and leather options provide pleasing eye-appeal whilst the elastomer versions have colour coded armrests.”
 “Orthopaedic designed frame”.
 Having bought the hype and the chair for $736, the user would be well advised to study BACKACHE?
 For users and patients (only) if prolonged use is intended.
+Only really suitable for short term sitting.

 A selection from ‘Posturite’.